scloud19/SECipedia/Linux/Linux Basics/kernel.md

                 One user process may not access the private memory of another process

-                User processes can share memory
+                If requested, user processes can share memory in a common, “public” area.
+                    This request comes from the kernel in the form of a system call.

                 Some memory in the user processes can be read-only

                 The system can use more memory than is physically present by using disk space.

+                CURRENTLY AT: Read WIKIPEDIA entry for virtual memory and comment on it in Slides as a transition piece.

             MMU (Memory Management Unit)
                 Is housed inside modern CPU's